Nicolasbcrrl/h2_Goat/README.md

 ### Overview of the study
 - This category represents the sixth most common security vulnerability according to the OWASP Top 10 critical security of 2021.
-- Catégorie qui est compliqué à tester et à évaluer le risque de cette vulnerabiliter.
+- Category that is complicated to test and assess the risk of this vulnerability.
-- Cette catégorie ne possède pas de Common Vulnerability and Exposures (CVE) associé aux CWEs inclu.
+- This category does not have Common Vulnerability and Exposures (CVEs) associated with the included CWEs.
-- Les CWEs qui sont associer à cette catégorie sont CWE-1104 et les deux CWEs du Top 10 de 2013 et 2017
-- CWE-1104 représente les faiblesses lié à l'utilisation de composants tiers non maintenus.
+- The CWEs that are associated with this category are CWE-1104 and the two top 10 CWEs from 2013 and 2017
+- CWE-1104 represents weaknesses related to the use of unmaintained third-party components.
+-
 ### Description

 You are exposed to vulnerabilities if you meet any of the following conditions: